Editing item geometry

 -

 The availability of these tools depends on the allowed geometry of the item's design.
+If they aren't displayed at all, the Geometry Editor is in read-only mode.

 4 Menu actions

-For more actions, select Menu (bottom-right):
+For more actions, select Menu in the bottom-right corner:

 -